tyson925/magyarlanc_spark/README.md

 # magyarlanc_spark

-Apache Spark wrapper for Magyarlanc to process Hungarian raw texts.
+Apache Spark wrapper for Magyarlanc to process Hungarian big data raw texts.

 You can `tokenize`, `lemmatize`, `POS-tag` and `dependecy parsing` Hungarian contents and should store the results into ElasticSearch if you want.